Additive Manufacturing

 Tech Notes

 The machines above each have their own capabilities and limitations.
-Come by Room 36 to check out some parts created with each of the machines and get a better feel for their capabilities:
+Come by AMPS to check out some parts created with each of the machines and get a better feel for their capabilities:

 To create single-print assemblies, a gap of at least 0.020” is recommended between adjacent components.
 For example, a pin of diameter 0.125" should be centered in a hole of 0.165" diameter to ensure that the filament does not overlap on either side between the components.
 If your fit is critical, building a small print to verify your geometry is recommended.